×

 How to Teach English to Adults: 10 Engaging Activities

+Teaching English to adults is not the same as teaching children or teenagers.
 There are some important differences you must consider, such as their reasons for learning and certain stressors and pressures they might be facing.

 But just because adult learners might take the English lessons more seriously than some of your younger students doesn’t mean they have to be dull or serious.
+Learn about 10 activities that you can use in your adult ESL classes below.

-Whatever language skill your students need to practice, we’ve got you covered!
+Whatever language skill your students need to practice, we’ve got you covered.

 Why Is Teaching ESL to Adults Any Different?